REIR-Group2016/S3-KD-TREE/README.txt

  *  2d-tree data structure.
  **********************************************************************/

+A simple helper class that included: size, root node, left and right pointers as well as a boolean value for veritcal or not.
+It had a constructor in it so a newly made node would have all the values it was created with and its posiiton in the tree all in the right place.

 /**********************************************************************
  *  Describe your method for range search in a kd-tree.
  **********************************************************************/

+Made a private helper method as is appropriate for data security.
+In said helper class we had several special cases:
+If the input node is null, if the input node is vertical and if its not.

+If its vertical the method compares x-coordinates to see if they go outside the min or max.
+If it isn't vertical the method compares y-coordinates to see if they are outside of min or max.

+This is done each time as the function recursively calls itself and searches.
+If the node is null then it stops.

 /**********************************************************************
  *  Describe your method for nearest neighbor search in a kd-tree.
  **********************************************************************/

+Made a private helper method as is appropriate for data security.
+In said helper class we had several special cases:
+If the current node is null, if the closest point is null and if the closest point is closer to the target than the current point.

+The last special case updates which is nearest while the other two special cases are to end the recursive tree search implemented in this method.

 /**********************************************************************
  *  Give the total memory usage in bytes (using tilde notation and